kathirvel2020/vagrant-moodle-development/README.md

 ## Motivation

-The development of this plugin was motivated by the authors web development efforts and is supported by TNG Consulting Inc.
+The development of this script was motivated by the author's own web development efforts and is supported by TNG Consulting Inc.

 ## Further information